 Equal Rights to Foreign Investors: Information disclosure in English has improved but is not always readily available.
 Company related information is not always readily available in English.
 In addition, the corporate governance standards of Korean companies have often been questioned by international institutional investors.

-Foreign Exchange Market Liberalization Level: There is no offshore currency market.
+Foreign Exchange Market Liberalization Level: There is no offshore currency market and constraints persist on the onshore currency market.

 Investor Registration & Account Set Up: Registration is mandatory and requires a significant amount of supporting paperwork (IRC system).